About the Military and Security Society

 4. Recognize excellence and achievement

-5. Serve with research and analysis that advances military- and security-related endeavors.
+5. Serve with research and analysis that advances global security-related endeavors.

-• Service is not limited to wearing a uniform.
-Our members serve their customers and clients with analysis that is typically related to one or more of the following actions:
+• Our members serve their sponsors, customers and clients with research and analysis that is typically related to global security domains (defense, energy, cyber, etc.).

 Our MAS Special Interest Groups